playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 	// This may not show the most up-to-date `formatDate` or `formatReadableDate`
 	template: `<file-date [inputDate]="inputDate"></file-date>`,
 })
-export class FileComponent implements OnInit, OnDestroy {
+class FileComponent implements OnInit, OnDestroy {
 	inputDate = new Date();
 	interval: number = null;